daniel-aguilar/docker-tt-rss/README.md

 You're done, you can start reading your favorite feeds now.
 Enjoy!

 ## Everyday Use

+The services are configured to continually run (even on a system restart) unless manually stopped:

 1. Run `docker-compose start` to start the services
 2. Run `docker-compose stop` to stop the services